Revisiting leptonic nonunitarity: Introduction

-In such non-minimal scenarios, if the mass scale of the additional neutrino states lies above the kinematic reach of a considered experiment, the consequences of their existence at low energies are embodied in the non-unitarity of the effective low-energy $3\times 3$ leptonic mixing matrix (LMM).
+In such nonminimal scenarios, if the mass scale of the additional neutrino states lies above the kinematic reach of a considered experiment, the consequences of their existence at low energies are embodied in the nonunitarity of the effective low-energy $3\times 3$ leptonic mixing matrix (LMM).
 In the most general case, the LMM consists of nine magnitudes and four phases, in contrast to the unitary PMNS where three magnitude and one phase suffice.

-In the past two decades a huge experimental and theoretical effort has been carried out in order to study deviations from unitarity of the LMM~\cite{Czakon:2001em,Antusch:2006vwa,Fernandez-Martinez:2007iaa,Goswami:2008mi,Goswami:2008mi,Antusch:2009pm,Abada:2013aba,Antusch:2014woa,Parke:2015goa,Escrihuela:2015wra,Fernandez-Martinez:2016lgt,Escrihuela:2016ube,Blennow:2016jkn,Fong:2016yyh,Hernandez-Garcia:2017pwx,DeGouvea:2019kea,Ellis:2020hus}.
+In the past two decades a huge effort has been carried out in order to study deviations from unitarity of the LMM.
+Since Ref.~\cite{Czakon:2001em} first explored the topic, and the seminal paper of Antusch \textit{et al.}~\cite{Antusch:2006vwa} put the theoretical grounds for the formalism of nonunitary neutrino oscillations, many authors confront different oscillation data with the theoretical predictions~\cite{Goswami:2008mi,Antusch:2009pm,Qian:2013ora,Parke:2015goa,Blennow:2016jkn,Escrihuela:2016ube,Fong:2016yyh,DeGouvea:2019kea,Forero:2021azc,Denton:2021mso}.
+Throughout the years, different parametrizations of the LMM matrix were presented, with the well-known $\eta$ parametrization of Ref.~\cite{Fernandez-Martinez:2007iaa}, and the $\alpha$ parametrization of Ref.~\cite{Escrihuela:2015wra}.
+Recently Ref.~\cite{Ellis:2020hus} presented yet another convention by packing the information in terms of normalization and nonclosure factors, which have a clear physical interpretation and reveal different aspects of nonunitarity physics.
+On top of the information extracted from oscillations, Refs.~\cite{Abada:2013aba,Antusch:2014woa,Fernandez-Martinez:2016lgt} extensively studied bounds from nonoscillation-related constraints, and Ref.~\cite{Coutinho:2019aiy} preformed a global fit to all data.

 The experimental constraints are traditionally split in the literature between bounds from neutrino experiments compared to an extensive set of complementary measurements.
 The former involves independent measurements of all nine matrix elements and four phases, which in general is highly challenging.
-On the other hand, non-neutrino measurements entail some model dependency.

-In this paper we revisit the case of a non-unitary LMM in light of a new type of neutrino experiment currently employed for the first time at the LHC, using collider-adjacent neutrino detectors.
-As a case study, we focus on the FASER$\nu$ experiment~\cite{FASER:2019dxq} (see also SND@SHIP~\cite{SHiP:2020sos}).
-Collider neutrino experiments, and particularly FASER$\nu$ were recently shown to be sensitive to new physics coupled to the neutrino sector, such as neutrino non-standard interactions, light gauge bosons, neutrino dipole moments, and active-sterile neutrino mixing~\cite{Bahraminasr:2020ssz,Kling:2020iar,Jho:2020jfz,Jodlowski:2020vhr,Falkowski:2021bkq,Cheung:2021tmx,Ansarifard:2021dju,Cheung:2022oji,Barducci:2022gdv}.

-FASER$\nu$ consists of a neutrino detector located $\sim 500$~m downstream of the ATLAS collision point.
-The high LHC yields are expected to result in ${\cal O}(10^4)$ charged-current neutrino interactions detected at FASER$\nu$, at $\sim {\rm TeV}$ energies.
-This will allow FASER$\nu$ to measure neutrino cross-sections, which, as we demonstrate, are sensitive to non-unitarity.
+It is traditionally unjustifiedly motivated by the claim that, unlike other constraints, constraints from this dataset are model independent.